szkafander/BASIS/README.md

 BASIS is a fully OO, functional, dataflow framework.
 In brief, it lets you run a DAG stored as e.g., a .gml file.
 The graph nodes must be annotated by using BASIS' simple scripting language that is an extension of Matlab's anonymous function syntax.
 Coupled with a .gml editor, you can draw workflows, annotate them, then run them.

+BASIS makes your lab easier to maintain because your workflows are:

+- Visual: explore graphs visually instead of spending two days to read through a script that nobody remembers how to use
+- Archivable: save your .gml and case template instead of saving a Matlab script and remembering how to use it
+- Portable: you can give a case template and a .gml to your co-worker instead of giving him a complicated Matlab script and a lecture on how to use it

 Nodes can run simple named or anonymous functions, or chains (Pipelines) of these.
 The Graph class, the heart of BASIS, takes care of input-output routing and managing internal node data.

 Running a complex workflow that analyzes a folder of images is as simple as